Bari Weiss: Political views

-Following the Tree of Life synagogue massacre in Squirrel Hill, Pittsburgh, Weiss was a guest on Real Time with Bill Maher in early November 2018.
-She said of American Jews who support President Donald Trump: "I hope this week that American Jews have woken up to the price of that bargain: They have traded policies that they like for the values that have sustained the Jewish people—and frankly, this country—forever: Welcoming the stranger; dignity for all human beings; equality under the law; respect for dissent; love of truth."
+After the Tree of Life synagogue massacre in Squirrel Hill, Pittsburgh, Weiss was a guest on Real Time with Bill Maher in early November 2018.
+She said of American Jews who support President Donald Trump: I hope this week that American Jews have woken up to the price of that bargain: They have traded policies that they like for the values that have sustained the Jewish people—and frankly, this country—forever: Welcoming the stranger; dignity for all human beings; equality under the law; respect for dissent; love of truth.
 In 2019, The Jerusalem Post named Weiss the seventh most influential Jew in the world.

-In January 2022, Weiss received backlash for her comments on the late night talk show Real Time with Bill Maher criticizing COVID-19 pandemic restrictions, citing that the COVID-19 pandemic response had resulted in mental health issues and that as a result she was "done with COVID".
-Commenting about the incident, MSNBC host Mehdi Hasan said that "Young kids are handling COVID 'less childishly' than Bari Weiss, other 'done with COVID' elites."
-Dr. Jonathan Reiner in an interview with CNN responded to her comments by advising Weiss to "grow up."
+In January 2022, Weiss was criticized by a doctor appearing on CNN for saying on the late-night talk show Real Time with Bill Maher that COVID-19 pandemic restrictions had resulted in mental health issues and that as a result she was "done with COVID".

+As of 2024, Weiss had visited Israel over 15 times, including after the October 7 attacks, and compared pro-Israel social media commentators to former Soviet refusenik Natan Sharansky, whose years in prison made him an icon of the movement to free Jews from the Soviet Union.
+In 2024, Weiss was featured in the documentary films October 8 and Tragic Awakening, both of which depict pro-Palestinian sentiment following the October 7 attacks as antisemitic.